top of page

 • If I am directing your work, I need to approve drafts before they are sent to the rest of the committee.
 If I am not directing your work, please do not send me drafts until your director has approved them.

-• Revisions: If you are handing in revised versions of a thesis or dissertation chapter be sure to include a summary of the comments you received from all your committee members as well as a detailed summary of the revisions that you made, noting page numbers where the revisions occur.
+• Revisions: If you are handing in revised versions of a thesis or dissertation chapter, be sure to include a summary of the comments you received from all your committee members as well as a detailed summary of the revisions that you made, noting page numbers where the revisions occur.

 • Time.
 Be sure to allow at least two weeks for your committee to read a dissertation chapter, three weeks for an MA thesis, and a month for an entire dissertation.
 When planning your defense remember that you will need time to make required revisions before you defend--do not schedule things too tightly or the defense may not go well.
+If you provide the dissertation to the committee too late, the defense may not proceed.

 • Dissertation prospectus: Your dissertation prospectus should include most of the following categories: title of thesis/project; a list of 3-7 keywords; an introduction to the topic; a statement of the problem and its significance; description of the project; the working questions and/or hypothesis; a brief literature review (discussion of previous scholarship you will build on); description of theory and/or methodology; feasibility statement; chapter outlines; timeline; initial bibliography; and any appendices, graphs, illustrations, etc. In the timeline, be sure to include: chapter completion dates, time for revision, research trips, deadlines for grant proposals, IRB deadlines when necessary, conference dates, submission of publications (one from the dissertation + others), other professional training and credentials, digital or public humanities projects, etc.